GaryHilaresArchive/Graphite-Logger/README.md

 # GDebugger
+## Description
-GDebugger: Simple header only debugging tools library.
+Simple header only debugging tools library.

 ## Project is open to contributions!